-TYPE OF PROCEEDINGS PROCEDURE AND ASSUMPTIONS PRACTICE TIPS Arbitration pro ceedings Approximate duration The PTA Arbitration Rules allow the option of expedited procedures for disputes not exceeding EUR 100,000 .
-The expedited procedure entails arbitrator unless otherwise agree appointment of the arbitrator(s) a ed by the parties, shorter deadlines for the The PTA Arbitration Rules provide that an arbitral award for an expedited case should be rendered within 6 months from the day the PTA provides the arbitral tribunal with the required case documents.
+TYPE OF PROCEEDINGS PROCEDURE AND ASSUMPTIONS PRACTICE TIPS Arbitration proc ceedings Approximate duration The PTA Arbitration Rules allow the option of expedited procedures for disputes not exceeding EUR 100,000 . arbitrator unless otherwise agree The expedited procedure entails an automatic referral to a single arbitrator unless otherwise agreed by the parties, shorter deadlines for the appointment of the arbitrator(s) and a limited number of hearings.
+The PTA Arbitration Rules provide that an arbitral award for an expedited case should be rendered within 6 months from the day the PTA provides the arbitral tribunal with the required case documents.
 The PTA may extend this deadline only in exceptional cases.
 For disputes exceeding EUR 100,000, no estimates can be provided in the absence of any specific rules or a consistent practice.
-Approximate cos ts Procedural costs The total procedural costs for a case depend on the amount of the dispute, the number of arbitrators appointed, the complexity of the case and the number of witnesses and experts involved.
+Approximate cos ts Procedural costs - case depend on the amount of the dispute, ted, the complexity of the case and the s involved.
 By way of example, in proceeding costs are as follows: gs before the PTA with a sole arbitrator, the